 How Career Colleges Can Track Attendance Across Different Learning Environments

 The scene is iconic for a reason.
 Anyone who has sat through a roll call knows it’s a dull, time-consuming way to begin class.
-For career colleges, however, taking attendance is no joke—funding and compliance depend on it.
+For trade and vocational schools, however, taking attendance is no joke—funding and compliance depend on it.

 Attendance data, traditionally collected on paper or with a biometric scanner, is directly tied to career college funding and accreditation.
 Traditional attendance methods already present problems inside the classroom like long lines and manual data entry, but they are simply obsolete with the emergence of online and blended learning.

-Fortunately, new technology collects attendance in every career college learning environment—on-site courses, online learning, externships, and others—and automatically consolidates real-time data into one actionable student dashboard.
-With a handful of digital attendance methods available including QR Codes, GPS, FaceID, and more, how do you know which one to choose?
+Fortunately, new technology collects attendance in every career college learning environment—onground learning, distance learning, externships—and automatically consolidates real-time data into one actionable student dashboard.

-Here’s the best attendance technology for each learning environment:
+Here are the best attendance solutions for every learning enviornment.

 Attendance technology for on-site learning: Soundwave